 Those students on part-time programmes will be contacted over the summer months with details about how to re-register.
-You should contact the Programme and Curriculum Team in September if you have not received any information about re-registration.
+You should contact the Programme and Curriculum Team (seed.programmes@manchester.ac.uk) in September 2024 if you have not received any information about re-registration.